ComedicChimera/chai/README.md

 ### <a name="current-approach"> The Current Approach

 The compiler is being bootstrapped.
-I am going to write a Go implementation of the compiler using the Go's LLVM IR generation library (this LLVM source text will then be piped to the LLVM compiler, Go's LLVM bindings don't work) -- this compiler will compile a simple subset of Chai called Alpha Chai.
+I am going to write a Go implementation of the compiler which will compile a simple subset of Chai called Alpha Chai.
 Once that is finished, a full Chai compiler will be implemented in Chai rendering the language full self-hosting.
 Eventually, the compiler will be able to compile itself.

 The `bootstrap` directory contains the Go implementation.
 Once that implementation is finished, the `compiler` directory will contain the actual self-hosted (and final) version of the compiler.

+### <a name="why-no-llvm"> Why Not LLVM?

+TODO: fill in logic once I have time to write it down.

 ### <a name="whirlwind"> Whirlwind